 Voyageurs National Park Association is the non-profit conservation and program partner of Minnesota’s Voyageurs National Park.
-VNPA provides a gateway for businesses to help protect and promote the park’s natural, recreational, and historic resources.
+We partners with businesses to help protect and promote the park’s natural, recreational, and historic resources.

 Your business can provide annual support, project grants, in-kind gifts, and cause-marketing promotion that further a wide range of worthy projects.
 You can engage your partners and customers while demonstrating your company’s commitment to our country’s treasured national parks by supporting youth engagement, outdoor education, land stewardship and protection, and volunteerism at Voyageurs National Park.
 Over 250,000 annual visitors will be grateful for your role in protecting and promoting this Minnesota treasure.